Do Go On - 319 - Vincent Gigante, The Oddfather

 Ain't heard nothing.

-66 police officers were put on the case.
+66 police officers were put on the case

-And soon there was a breakthrough.
+and soon there was a breakthrough

-A doorman of the building identified the 29-year-old Mr Chin Giganti as the shooter,
+the 29-year-old Mr. Chin Giganti as the shooter

 but Costello testified that he was unable to recognise his assailant